mmu-webdesign/l4-debug-and-selector/instructions.md

 3. Find the rule you have just added and try changing the value of the `border-radius` CSS rule.
 The browser should update as you make changes.
 4. Try adding two values separated by a space to your `border-radius` rule - what happens?
 Why is this?

+#### Another CSS property

+1. Using the explanation at https://cssreference.io/property/box-shadow/ add a drop shadow to the green box.
+2. Again, use the web developer tools to view and modify the display of the box shadow.

 ### Going even further

 Using the transition https://css-tricks.com/almanac/properties/t/transition/ property on the initial styling of the box, and the transform https://css-tricks.com/almanac/properties/t/transform/ property on the `:hover` selector (https://css-tricks.com/almanac/selectors/h/hover/), can you make the blue box spin 180 degrees in 1 second when it is hovered over?